igrishaev/pg2/docs/pgvector.md

 The `t` alias references the `pg.type` namespace.

-Now if you install the extension into the "statistics" schema as well, add it into the map:
+Now if you install the extension into the `statistics` schema as well, add it into the map:

 ~~~clojure